Richard Crawford White: World War II

-Tenure
+Tenure in Congress

 He actually received more votes than Johnson did in the 16th District.

 During his first term, White represented a monstrous district stretching from El Paso all the way to the Permian Basin—an area of over 42,000 square miles.
 However, after Texas' congressional map was thrown out in Wesberry v.
 Sanders, his district was cut down to El Paso and a few inner-ring suburbs.
 He was reelected eight times from this district with almost no difficulty.

 As a U.S. representative, White developed a reputation as a moderate Democrat.
 White voted in favor the Voting Rights Act of 1965 and the Civil Rights Act of 1968.
 He also chaired the Democratic Research Organization, a group within the party that distributed information from the leadership relevant to pending votes.
 Having Fort Bliss in the 16th Congressional District made White a natural choice for his place on the House Armed Services Committee.
 There he chaired the Military Personnel Subcommittee and was also instrumental in reorganization of the Joint Chiefs of Staff.
 He also served for a while on the Interior, Post Office & Civil Service, and Science & Technology committees.
 White was described as a 'cautious conservative'.
 Choosing not to run again in 1982, White returned to his hometown of El Paso to resume his law practice.